fishinwind/workshop/rst/Classes/class-13.rst

    -b a.bed -a b.bed

-Try that with no extra flags, with -u, -wa, -wu.
+Try that with no extra flags, with -u, -wa, -wo.

 How does it compare to the original?